中医

 阴阳五行 · Philosophy — How the two frameworks merged into the unified cosmological theory that underlies Chinese medicine, statecraft, and art.
 Read after the five-phases entry to see the synthesis.

-针灸 · Acupuncture — The two oldest physical interventions: needles that redirect qi through meridians, and the burning of mugwort to warm and tonify.
+Practice The three primary therapeutic modalities.针灸 · Acupuncture — The two oldest physical interventions: needles that redirect qi through meridians, and the burning of mugwort to warm and tonify.
 Clinic, theory, and history together.

 本草 · Herbology — Thousands of plant, mineral, and animal substances classified by flavour, temperature, and channel affinity.
 The Bencao Gangmu of Li Shizhen (1596) is the canonical text.

-气功 · Qigong — Where acupuncture acts on the body from outside, qigong trains the practitioner to regulate their own flow from within — through coordinated movement, breath, and intention.
+气功 · Qigong — Where acupuncture acts on the body from outside, qigong trains the practitioner to regulate their own flow from within: through coordinated movement, breath, and intention.

-中医 · Clinical Depth — Canonical texts (黄帝内经, 伤寒论, 本草纲目), diagnostic methods (pulse, tongue, pattern differentiation), and the history of the medicine from classical origins to contemporary practice.
+History & Depth The full clinical and historical scope: canonical texts to contemporary practice.中医 · Clinical Depth — Canonical texts (黄帝内经, 伤寒论, 本草纲目), diagnostic methods (pulse, tongue, pattern differentiation), and the history of the medicine from classical origins to contemporary practice.

-风水 · Feng Shui — The same cosmological principles of qi, yin-yang, and the five phases applied to built space and landscape.
+Cosmology Applied The same framework extended beyond the body into built space.风水 · Feng Shui — The same cosmological principles of qi, yin-yang, and the five phases applied to built space and landscape.
 A natural extension for readers who want to see how TCM theory radiates outward.

 Further Reading

-Key texts: Paul Unschuld's Medicine in China: A History of Ideas (University of California Press, 2010) is the definitive scholarly history in English — rigorous, readable, and appropriately critical.
+Key texts: Paul Unschuld's Medicine in China: A History of Ideas (University of California Press, 2010) is the definitive scholarly history in English: rigorous, readable, and appropriately critical.
 For clinical vocabulary, Nigel Wiseman and Feng Ye's A Practical Dictionary of Chinese Medicine is the standard reference for translation of TCM terms.

 On the evidence debate: The Cochrane Collaboration (cochrane.org) publishes systematic reviews of acupuncture, herbal medicine, and qigong research that represent the current state of the clinical evidence without advocacy in either direction.